tprrt/meta-exiguous/scripts/oe-build-easy.rst

 - Add additional parameters and options
 - Add debug message
 - Finish to add the support of combo-layer update
+- Implement build-all and parse-all target in Makefile
+- Check Makefile parameters

 Known Issues
 ------------